Husband’s arrest in disappearance of American woman in the Bahamas puts his account under scrutiny

 Brian Hooker “categorically and unequivocally denies any wrongdoing” in his wife’s disappearance, his attorney, Terrel Butler, said in a statement.
 “He has been cooperating with the relevant authorities as part of an ongoing investigation.”

+Butler told CNN Thursday night Brian Hooker is still in custody.
+“He has so far been interviewed as a witness,” she said.
+“He has been cooperating with the police.”

-The Michigan couple, both US nationals, have been sailing together for more than a decade, documenting their life at sea across social media.
+The Michigan couple, both US nationals, have been sailing together for more than a decade, documenting their life at sea on social media.
+They were navigating the Bahamas on their yacht, “Soulmate,” when the wife disappeared.

+Now, more than a thousand miles away, Lynette Hooker’s daughter is publicly pleading for more information even as she expresses concerns over what she describes as episodes of domestic violence in the couple’s “rocky” relationship.

+“I don’t want anything bad to happen to him,” the daughter, Karli Aylesworth, told CNN on Thursday.
+“I don’t want anything bad happened to my mom, but I just want answers.”

-The US Coast Guard said it opened a criminal investigation into Lynette Hooker’s disappearance as her family has called for a deeper probe into what happened.
+The US Coast Guard has opened a criminal investigation into Lynette Hooker’s disappearance.

 Here is what officials and family members have said as the search for Lynette Hooker continues: